Particular/docs.particular.net/architecture/messaging.md

 With messaging, communication is one-way and [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).
 An immediate response with a return value is not possible, although it is possible to respond with another message.

-_Asynchronous communication_ is not to be confused with _asynchronous execution_, where multiple threads execute code in parallel.
+_Asynchronous communication_ should not be confused with _asynchronous execution_, where multiple threads execute code in parallel.
 The async/await concepts in .NET are an example of asynchronous execution.
 This is different from asynchronous communication where two components communicate with messages.

 ### Point-to-point channels